Located at Quijano Street, Oroquieta

 The City of Angels must have been the sun’s favorite place to shine on.
 Not only The Grand Palace of Bangkok settles perfectly in the heart of Thai Kingdom but it is also gifted with sunlight that illuminates the golden details of the entire complex.
 I have to say The Grand Palace is one of my most much-loved attractions in the capital city of Thailand.

-For me, Phra Maha Prasat has the most beautiful architecture
+For me, Phra Maha Prasat has the most beautiful architecture and intricate details in the entire complex |

 18 July 2014